aristoteleo/dynast-release/docs/pipeline_usage.rst

 .. code-block:: text

-	usage: dynast estimate [-h] [--tmp TMP] [--keep-tmp] [--verbose] [-t THREADS] [--reads {total,transcriptome,spliced,unspliced}] [-o OUT] [--groups CSV]
+  usage: dynast estimate [-h] [--tmp TMP] [--keep-tmp] [--verbose] [-t THREADS]
-	                       [--cell-threshold COUNT] [--cell-gene-threshold COUNT] [--control] [--p-e P_E] count_dir
+                         [--reads {total,transcriptome,spliced,unspliced}] [-o OUT] [--groups CSV] [--genes TXT] [--cell-threshold COUNT] [--cell-gene-threshold COUNT] [--control] [--p-e P_E] count_dir [count_dir ...]

   Estimate fraction of labeled RNA

   positional arguments:
     count_dir             Path to directory that contains `dynast count` output.

   optional arguments:
     -h, --help            Show this help message and exit --tmp TMP             Override default temporary directory
     --keep-tmp            Do not delete the tmp directory --verbose             Print debugging information
     -t THREADS            Number of threads to use (default: 8) --reads {total,transcriptome,spliced,unspliced}
                           Read groups to perform estimation on.
 This option can be used multiple times to estimate multiple groups.
 By default, all possible reads groups are used.
     -o OUT                Path to output directory (default: current directory) --groups CSV          CSV containing cell (barcode) groups, where the first column is the barcode and the second is the group name the cell belongs to.
 Cells will be combined per group for estimation.
+    --genes TXT           Textfile containing list of genes to use.
+All other genes will be treated as if they do not exist.
     --cell-threshold COUNT
-	                        A cell must have at least this many reads for estimation. (default: 1000) --cell-gene-threshold COUNT
+                          A cell must have at least this many reads for correction. (default: 1000) --cell-gene-threshold COUNT
-	                        A cell-gene pair must have at least this many reads for estimation. (default: 16) --control             Indicate this is a control sample, only the background mutation rate will be estimated.
+                          A cell-gene pair must have at least this many reads for correction. (default: 16) --control             Indicate this is a control sample, only the background mutation rate will be estimated.
     --p-e P_E             Textfile containing a single number, indicating the estimated background mutation rate

 Estimation thresholds
 '''''''''''''''''''''